intel/llvm/sycl/doc/KernelProgramCache.md

 #### Persistent cache eviction

-Persistent cache eviction is going to be applied basing on file last access (read/write) date (access time).
-On SYCL application shutdown phase cache eviction process is initiated which walk through cache directories and check:
+Persistent cache eviction is going to be applied based on file last access (read/write) date (access time).
+On SYCL application shutdown phase cache eviction process is initiated which walks through cache directories as follows:
  - if the file is locked, go to the next file;
  - otherwise check file access time:
    - if file access time is above threshold, delete the file and remove parent